qili531011-del/Building-Modeling/README.md

 #### Multi-layer Perceptron

-Multi-layer Perceptron, MLP, is a basic feedforward neural network structure that can approximate complex nonlinear mappings between input features and thermal responses.
+Multi-layer Perceptron (MLP) is a basic feedforward neural network structure that can approximate complex nonlinear mappings between input features and thermal responses.
 An MLP-based thermal dynamic model can be expressed as:

 $$
 T_{k+1} = f_{\text{MLP}}(x_k; \theta)
 $$

-where $\theta$ denotes the trainable parameters of the neural network.
-The feature vector $x_k$ usually includes lagged indoor temperatures, HVAC control variables, weather disturbances, occupancy indicators, and time-related features.
+where $\theta$ denotes the trainable parameters of the neural network; the feature vector $x_k$ usually includes lagged indoor temperatures, HVAC control variables, weather disturbances, occupancy indicators, and time-related features.

 A typical MLP consists of an input layer, several hidden layers with nonlinear activation functions, and an output layer.
 The hidden layers learn nonlinear combinations of input variables, allowing the model to represent complex thermal response patterns.